 Each performance is a minimum of three hours.
 Bookings that require performances under three hours are also available contact us for details.

 There isn't really any fine print.
-Our roped off work area and debris-arresting netted enclosure ensures that spectators are kept safe.
-Of course one can never be too safe so we carry our own 2 million dollar public liability insurance for your protection, and the protection of the public.
+The roped off work area and debris-arresting netted enclosure ensures that spectators are kept safe.
+Of course one can never be too safe so I carry my own public liability insurance for your protection, and the protection of the public.
 If you're the gambling sort my wife has a pool running on how many digits I'll have (toes included) when I turn 60.